min-nguyen/prob-fx/README.md

 #### Interacting with ProbFX

-To interact with the many example models of ProbFX and visualise their results in a plot, please see https://github.com/min-nguyen/prob-fx which provides and documents an executable version of ProbFX with a script!
+To have a more interative and visual play-around with the many example models of ProbFX, please see https://github.com/min-nguyen/prob-fx which provides and documents an executable version of ProbFX as a script!

 #### Description
 ProbFX is a library for probabilistic programming using algebraic effects that implements the paper [**Modular Probabilistic Models via Algebraic Effects**](https://github.com/min-nguyen/prob-fx/blob/master/paper.pdf) -- this provides a comprehensive motivation and walkthrough of this library.
 In short, the emphasis is on being able to define modular and reusable probabilistic models, and secondly, compositional implementation of model execution (inference) in terms of effect handlers.